carlcs/craft-maintenance/readme.md

 ## Maintenance Announcements

-Set up maintenance announcements or <a name='maintenance-notes' />maintenance notes from the plugin’s settings page.
+Set up maintenance announcements or <a name='maintenance-messages' />messages from the plugin’s settings page.
 You can use markdown to add links, or to format the message.
 To configure scheduled maintenance you have to set a start date in the announcement’s settings and enable [“Backend Maintenance”](#backend-maintenance) and/or [“Frontend Maintenance”](#frontend-maintenance).

 Create a new “Maintenance Announcements” widget to display all notifications on the users’ Dashboards.
 Upcoming maintenance will also be announced with a banner notification.